 - The best part is that this mission is based in-universe on an actual historical battle, and out-of-universe on an actual Scrappy Level from the X-Wing flight sim.
+In-universe it's even more of a Scrappy Level, because on top of the odds being stacked against the X-Wing pilots it features TIEs with actual people at the controls, meaning that sometimes they'll deviate from the script.
 The strategy the pilots use in the book is not only the recommended way to beat the level, but canonically the way the skirmish was won.

 - When future Wraith Squadron pilot Myn Donos' first command is wiped out, the disaster is made into a hellish training sim the other Wraiths are subjected to (while they wonder why Donos is excused from it).
 Later, after they've learned the reason and Myn is suffering a Heroic BSOD, they place him in the simulation while he's asleep in a desperate attempt to get through to him.